sematext/sematext-logsene-ios/README.md

 [![License](https://img.shields.io/cocoapods/l/Logsene.svg?style=flat)](http://cocoapods.org/pods/Logsene)
 [![Platform](https://img.shields.io/cocoapods/p/Logsene.svg?style=flat)](http://cocoapods.org/pods/Logsene)

 [Sematext Logs is ELK as a Service][logsene].
-This library lets you collect **mobile analytics** and **log data** from your iOS applications using Sematext.
+This library lets you collect **mobile analytics** and **log data** from your **iOS and WatchOS** applications using Sematext.
 There is an equivalent library for [shipping logs from Android](https://github.com/sematext/sematext-logsene-android) available.
 If you don't have a Sematext account, you can [register for free][register] to get your App token.

 Use the **Mobile Application Logs** Integration to get out-of-the-box reports with the most important information about your mobile applications.

 Get an overview of your mobile apps with information like:
- - top iOS versions
+ - top iOS and WatchOS versions
  - top log severity and version names

 ![Mobile Logpack Overview](images/mobile_overview.png)

 Explore the common errors associated with your mobile applications and see an aggregated error view including:
  - number of errors and theirs count over time
- - top operating systems, top iOS versions that are reporting errors
+ - top operating systems, top iOS and WatchOS versions that are reporting errors
  - error log events

 ![Mobile Logpack Errors](images/mobile_errors.png)

-Get insights from dedicated iOS report that include:
+Get insights from dedicated iOS / WatchOS reports that include:
  - mobile operating system logs count histogram and their count
  - top severity, versions, version codes, and version names
  - mobile applications log events